 Learn more about creating a safe sleep environment with this interactive tool from the National Institutes of Health.

-Best practices for baby sleep safety
+Best practices for safe infant sleep

 There are many things that help to reduce your baby’s risks of sleep-related deaths, including: